- GMP Grade enzyme suitable for ex-vivo use in isolating cells for a variety of applications

-- Manufactured for superior lot-to-lot enzyme consistency for improved performance consistency
+- Manufactured for superior lot-to-lot enzyme consistency for reliable performance

 - Lot specific Certificate of Analysis provided with complete QC analysis results

 - White lyophilized cake under vacuum in amber bottle sealed with butyl rubber stopper

 - Contains >2.3 Million Neutral Protease (NP) units

 - Unopened product stable for at least 2 years when stored at -20 ± 5 °C; internal studies indicate the reconstituted enzyme is stable at the same temperatures for at least 1 year, as long as no other protease enzyme has been added to the solution